LittleCodingFox/StaticWiki/Sample/Content/pagesources/index.md

 Subdirectories can be used and will change the name of pages to `Title - Page Title (Subdirectory name)`.

 Categories can be added to a page by adding the `[categories]` tag at the start of the page.
 For example, `[categories]Sample, Markdown[/categories]`.
+Additionally, you can create category pages in your sources (with their name in form of `Category_name`) to add some content to your category page.

 Special sections in themes are: